femi-cloud/Aurora/README.md

 - A running ClickHouse instance (local via Docker, or hosted — we use ClickHouse Cloud)
 - A Gemini API key (Google AI Studio or Vertex AI)
 - A TMDB API key, used to fetch real poster art and titles for the 20 pinned demo titles (optional — falls back to fictional titles/no posters if unset).
 Note: only the original 6 titles have a reliable XGBoost drop-off prediction so far — the model isn't retrained on the other 14 yet.
+- The official ClickHouse MCP server (`mcp-clickhouse`) running in HTTP/SSE mode, pointed at the same ClickHouse instance — see [ClickHouse/mcp-clickhouse](https://github.com/ClickHouse/mcp-clickhouse)

 ### Environment variables